 Most teens want to learn how to drive as soon as they’re able.
 For many, it’s the ultimate symbol of freedom.
-However, it’s important to know that car insurance isn’t cheap for young drivers.
+Unfortunately, car insurance can be expensive for young drivers.

 Your age reflects a certain level of inexperience and risk.
-In short, most providers see newer motorists as being far more prone to mistakes, and potentially filing claims, than those who have several years of driving under their belt.
+In short, most insurance providers see newer motorists as being far more prone to mistakes and potentially filing claims than those who have several years of driving under their belt.
 The older you are, the more time you’ve had behind the wheel.
 So, over time, your rates should improve so long as you keep your driving record clean.

 In this article, we’ll explain what age range counts as being a young driver, as well as how it impacts auto insurance rates.
 You’ll also learn the best way to get coverage and lower your premium costs if you or your child are new to driving.